jiaming-sec/tryhackme-learning-paths/Cyber Security 101/command line.md

 For each CommandInfo object retrieved by the cmdlet, some essential information (properties) is displayed on the console.
 It’s possible to filter the list of commands based on displayed property values.
 For example, if we want to display only the available commands of type “function”, we can use -CommandType "Function"

+**Get-ChildItem** lists the files and directories in a location specified with the -Path parameter.